 - Account are used to register financial status (balance) and history (transactions).
-SavaPage has three types of accounts: - Source of the section of an User, optionally restricted by a Credit Limit.
-See Section 4.4.4.8, "Financial" [94]. - Shared Account : Shared accounts act as cost center to track printing expenses in a specific area.
-It does not have a credit Limit: its balance is initialized to zero and is allowed to count down into the negative. - A Group Account : A shared account that is tied to a User Group by name.
+SavaPage has three types of accounts: - User Account: The personal account of an User, optionally restricted by a Credit Limit.
+See Section 4.4.4.8, "Financial" [94]. - Shared Account: Shared accounts act as cost center to track printing expenses in a specific area.
+It does not have a credit Limit: its balance is initialized to zero and is allowed to count down into the negative. - # Group Account: A shared account that is tied to a User Group by name.